WHAT WE BELIEVE IN

 7. The Baptism in the Holy Spirit

-With the baptism in the Holy Spirit come such experiences as an overflowing fullness of the Spirit (John 7:37-39; Acts 4:8), a deepened reverence for God (Acts 2:43; Hebrews 12:28), an intensified consecration to God and dedication to His work (Acts 2:42), and a more active love for Christ, for His Word, and the lost (Mark 16:20).
+This baptism brings fullness of the Spirit (John 7:37-39; Acts 4:8), reverence for God (Acts 2:43; Hebrews 12:28), deeper dedication to His work (Acts 2:42), and greater love for Christ, His Word, and the lost (Mark 16:20).

 8. The Initial Physical Evidence of the Baptism in the Holy Spirit